 Questions to ask your healthcare team

-Many people feel anxiouos when they’ve been diagnosed with cancer.
-Having a list of questions and bringing a family member or friend with you to your appointments can help.
-It is important to note that the questions on this list are not all relevant for everyone.
-Only certain questions will apply to you.
+Many people experience anxiety as a result of a cancer diagnosis.
+It may be helpful to prepare a list of questions and ask a family member or friend to accompany you to your doctor’s appointments.
+It is important to note that the questions below are not for everyone and that only some of them will apply to you.

 After you’ve been diagnosed